Contextual information integration for stance detection via cross-attention: Introduction

-In summary, we make the following contributions: \begin{itemize} \item We propose the \inject~architecture to integrate contextual information for stance detection based on cross-attention.
-We see performance improvements using our approach across a large and diverse benchmark of 16 stance detection datasets. \item A comparison of different sources for extracting contextual information and their effectiveness for stance detection.
-We extract context from traditional knowledge bases and by prompting a large pretrained language model. \item An analysis highlighting the benefits of our approach compared to a more direct integration via appending the context to the input.
-We observe our approach regularizing the influence of topic-specific spurious correlations and thereby enhancing out-of-domain stance detection. \end{itemize}
+First, we demonstrate that existing state-of-the-art approaches outperform standard baselines only on the domains they have been tuned for - but perform worse on average.
+When integrating context via INJECT, we observe improvements on average and provide an analysis demonstrating the robustness of our approach.
+In summary, we make the following contributions: \begin{itemize} \item We show that the performance of existing state-of-the-art approaches does not transfer across a large and diverse benchmark of 16 SD datasets when compared with a standard baseline. \item We propose the \inject~architecture to integrate contextual information for cross-target stance detection.
+Our approach leads to performance improvements across the benchmark and is independent of the underlying pretrained language model. \item We provide a comparison of different sources for extracting contextual information and their effectiveness for stance detection.
+We extract context from structured knowledge bases and by prompting a large pretrained language model. \item An analysis highlights our approach's benefits compared to a more direct integration via appending the context to the input.
+Our approach regularizes the influence of correlations of target-specific vocabulary and is robust to noisy contexts. \end{itemize}